PX4/PX4-user_guide/en/computer_vision/README.md

 :::tip
 The [PX4 Vision Autonomy Development Kit](../complete_vehicles/px4_vision_kit.md) (Holybro) is a robust and inexpensive kit for developers working with computer vision on PX4.
-It comes with [PX4 avoidance](https://github.com/PX4/PX4-Avoidance) software pre-installed, and can be used as the base for your own algorithms.
+It comes with no pre-installed software, but does include an example implementation of obstacle avoidance to demonstrate the capabilities of the platform.
 :::

 ## External Resources